Qatar Investment Authority: Technology, media and telecom

 Qatar Holding, a subsidiary of QIA, holds a 13% in the French media and publishing group Lagardère.

 On 3 December 2010, QIA, along with Colony Capital and Tutor-Saliba Corporation, was part of an investment group known as Filmyard Holdings, which purchased Miramax from Disney.
-In December 2017, QIA and hedge fund Elliott Investment jointly acquired the U.S.-based networking software company Gigamon for $1.6 billion.
-In September 2018, QIA jointly led a $400 million funding round for the U.S.-based real estate technology company Compass alongside Softbank Vision Fund.
+In December 2017, QIA and hedge fund Elliott Investment jointly acquired the US-based networking software company Gigamon for $1.6 billion.
+In September 2018, QIA jointly led a $400 million funding round for the US-based real estate technology company Compass alongside Softbank Vision Fund.

-In 2019, QIA led an investment of $150 million in Indian education start-up BYJU'S. In 2022, QIA partnered with BYJU'S to launch a new research and development centre in Doha as well as a edtech business.
+In 2019, QIA led an investment of $150 million in Indian education start-up BYJU'S. In 2022, QIA partnered with BYJU'S to launch a new research and development centre in Doha as well as an edtech business.
 In October of that year, QIA led an additional $250 million funding round for BYJU'S.

 Together with other investors, QIA bought a 10% stake in Vivendi's Universal Music Group in December 2019.
 In March 2021, QIA became a minority investor in Coveo, the cloud-based search, recommendations, and personalization company.
 In December 2022, QIA led an $196.5 million funding round for Snyk.
 In January 2023, QIA invested $150 million in The North Road Company.
 In May 2023, London (United Kingdom) based and Sachin Dev Duggal-led Builder.ai received $250 million in series D funding, led by the QIA.
 In the same month, QIA co-invested $105 million in the Turkish AI platform Insider alongside Istanbul-based Esas Private Equity.
 In June 2023, QIA invested $4.05 billion in Monumental Sports & Entertainment, the parent company of the Washington Wizards, Washington Capitals, and Washington Mystics, securing a 5% stake in the company.
 In December 2023, QIA acquired a 4.26% stake in the Chinese software company Kingdee.

 QIA participated in the first funding round of xAI, as well as in its $6 billion funding round C in December 2024.
 In November 2024, QIA led a $125 million funding round for the AI platform Cresta.
 In January 2025, QIA participated in a funding round for the data and AI company Databricks and in a $100 million series D funding round for the AI-powered data startup Instabase.

+In December 2025, the company announced it had increased its minority stake in Monumental Sports & Entertainment, having initially acquired a five per cent shareholding in June 2023.